santiblanko/santiblanko/README.md

 - **Cloud Functions:** Proficient in serverless computing with Google Cloud Functions.

+- **Looker Studio:** Skilled in creating reports and dashboards with Looker Studio.

 ## API Handling

 - **REST:** Proficient in building and consuming RESTful APIs.